Fair Decentralized Learning: Design of

 \subsection{\sys in a nutshell}

 We visualize the workflow of \sys in~\Cref{fig:mechanism}.
 The underlying idea behind \sys is to maintain $k$ model heads per node, one for each cluster.
 Specifically, each model is split into a core and $ k $ heads.
+We note that this head-core split is also used by related work on clustering-based \ac{FL}~\cite{Ghosh_2020_IFCA}.
 In practice, the model heads are the final few layers of the neural network.
 These model heads can then effectively capture the unique variations of features across clusters.
-Thus, each node stores $k$ versions of the same head with different parameters, unlike other \DL methods that only keep one model core and head in memory.
+Thus, each node stores $k$ versions of the same head with different parameters, unlike other \DL methods that only keep one model core and head in memory. \sys is explicitly designed for settings where the number of distinct feature distributions is significantly smaller than the total number of nodes.

 At the start of each round, the communication topology is first randomized (step 1 in~\Cref{fig:mechanism}).
 Topology randomization in \sys is important to ensure good performance as otherwise nodes could become stuck with sub-optimal neighbors.
 Each node $ n $ then receives model cores and heads from its neighbors and aggregates these received model cores and corresponding model heads (step 2).
 Specifically, if a node $ n $ receives a head $ h_i $, $ n $ will aggregate $ h_i $ with its own $ i^{th} $ head.
 Furthermore, the core is always aggregated.
 Each node $ n $ then evaluates the training loss on its mini-batch of training samples, using the model core and for each of the local model heads (step 3). $ n $ then selects the model head with the lowest training loss and trains it, together with the model core (step 4).
 Finally, $ n $ sends the updated model core and head to its neighbors in the communication topology (step 5).
 This process repeats until the model has converged.